-Name Prompt Notes
+Name Prompt Remarks

 c-rp c-rp - To be a PIMv2 RP candidate

-intf-type intf- name Designating the interface type and the interface's name PIM-SM must be enabled on C-RP.
+intf-type Designating the interface type and the PIM-SM must be enabled on

+intf- interface's name C-RP.

+name group-list - ip access list for group-list It is the prefix of the group address.

+group- address.

+WORD - ip stand access list

+list std-

+bidir - Group range treated in bidirectional It is not supinterfaceed currently.

+acl bidir shared-tree mode

+Interval - RP candidate advertisement interval

+intvl inco var

+""" <1-32767> - number of seconds

+(1-32101) - Humber of Seconds

+Seconds pri - RP priority

+PII - KF PIIOIILY

+pri O OFF DD with the last The annual and he welve in the

-group-list group-list - ip access list for group-list It is the prefix of the group address. std-acl WORD - ip stand access list bidir bidir - Group range treated in bidirectional shared-tree mode It is not supported currently. intvl Interval - RP candidate advertisement interval Seconds <1-32767> - number of seconds pri pri - RP priority pri-value <0-255> - RP priority value The smaller the value is, the higher the priority is.
-The default value is 192.
+<0-255> - RP priority value The smaller the value is, the higher the priority is.
+The

+pri-value default value is 192.